Mithilessh2010/Flight-Controller/README.md

 - Uses USB-C for programming and power
 - Charges a 2-cell LiPo battery
 - Provides stable 5V and 3.3V power

-I included **all optional components** like LEDs, crystals, pull-up resistors, and protection parts so the board works more reliably and is easier to debug.

 ---